Sofiullah-Iqbal-Kiron/js-cid/README.md

 Once the project requirements are satisfied and virtual environment is activated, open your terminal on project root and type `python main.py <file_name>` then hit enter to see the magic. <br>
 Replace the javascript file path _(relative | absolute)_ with `<file_name>`.

+## MIT License for code
+Our tool is licensed under the [MIT License](https://github.com/Sofiullah-Iqbal-Kiron/js-cid/blob/main/LICENSE).

 # Video Tutorial

 Or watch [this](https://youtu.be/6STIHO5lKCI) video tutorial on youtube.